Frequently Asked Questions

 The purpose of Community Survey is to better understand the status of critical topics affecting the quality of life and well-being of individuals living in Hawai'i.
 Your answers will be combined with others to create reports and dashboards that can inform and improve local programs and policies.
 Similarly, the State Worker Survey asks state government employees about similar topics and their workplace well-being.

-What topics are covered by the survey?
+What topics were covered by the survey?

-Who is eligible to take this survey?
+Who was eligible to take this survey?

 What can I expect when taking this survey?